 Welcome to my website!

-Before joining Baby Cow I Line Produced BUCKET for BBC4 made by Solution 3 Productions, the comedy label at Company Television, headed up by Judy Counihan.
+Previously I had been the Line Producer on BUCKET for BBC4 made by Solution 3 Productions, the comedy label at Company Television, headed up by Judy Counihan.
 BUCKET was written by Frog Stone and starred Frog and Miriam Margolyes as mother and daughter on the mother’s bucket list road trip.
 It was directed by Rebecca Rycroft and Produced by Katie Mavroleon.

 Before this I was working on a 3-part series for UKTV/Gold made by Retort, called Henry IX.
 Produced by Pete Thornton and directed by Vadim Jean.
 Written by the comedy legends Dick Clement and Ian La Frenais, it featured a superb cast led by the very lovely Charles Edwards.

 2015 was spent working on my first film – Ricky Gervais’ Life on the Road, it was a fantastic job that I feel very proud to have been part of.
 I met some fantastic people and had a brilliant time making a great film.

 Early in 2015 I completed a mini series to be broadcast on UKTV/Gold called Marley’s Ghosts.
 It was made by John Stanley Productions and stars John Hannah, Sarah Alexander and Nicholas Burns.
 It was a fantastic project due largely to the truly delightful cast and crew but it helped that filming and unit base ending up being a 10 minute cycle ride from my home!